ColeDeanShepherd/Data_Oriented_Programming/README.md

   * Don't take it personally if the PR author doesn't implement your suggestions.
 * Code conventions
   * Just adopt the team's code conventions.
 Hopefully you have an automatic linter so you don't need to think about it.
+* Other
+  * Recommend daily journaling
+    * Of tasks completed (unless your project management software suffices)
+    * Things you did well
+    * Things to improve on

 ## Mental/physical health
 * Take breaks (during a work day, also vacation time)